 American Board of Fluency and Fluency Disorders (ABFFD) – Stuttering specialists are speech-language pathologists who have been recognized by the ABFFD as having achieved advanced training and clinical skill for working with people who stutter and their families.
 A list of Board-Certified Specialists in Fluency Disorders (BCS-F) can be found at www.stutteringspecialists.org.

-American Institute for Stuttering (AIS) – located in New York City, AIS offers intensive therapy programs several times a year.
-Adult programs last for either two or three weeks, depending on the time of year, and the one-week teen intensive program takes place every June.
-The therapy approach is dynamic and individualized, and has roots in stuttering modification, fluency shaping, mindfulness training, and cognitive therapy.
+American Institute for Stuttering (AIS) – AIS has offices in New York City and Atlanta, GA.
+Individual and group therapy services are available in person and online.
+They offer a variety of themed workshops in addition to one-week immersion therapy programs several times a year.
+The therapy approach is dynamic and individualized, and has roots in avoidance reduction therapy, stuttering modification, mindfulness training, and cognitive therapy.
 Clients who demonstrate financial need receive services at a reduced cost or for free. http://stutteringtreatment.org

 American Speech-Language-Hearing Association (ASHA) is the professional association for speech-language pathologists.
 ASHA’s Special Interest Division for Fluency and Fluency Disorders (DIV-4) is comprised of clinicians and researchers who have expressed a particular interest in stuttering. www.asha.org

 A Free Voice– founded in 2018 and focusing on ending the rampant stigma behind stuttering and other speech disorders through local workshops and public awareness campaigns.
 A Free Voice is a non-profit organization run by and for stutterers, victims of other speech disorders, and their families.
 A Free Voice aims to raise awareness about the stigmatization behind speech disfluency and join the global movement against the condition.
 AFreeVoice.org